How to Plant, Grow, and Care for Dame’s Rocket

 Frequently Asked Questions

-Q: How does Dame’s rocket spread?
+How does dame’s rocket spread?

-A: When the seed pods open, the seeds spill onto the ground around the plant.
+When the seed pods open, the seeds spill onto the ground around the plant.
 They may be carried elsewhere in the fur of animals who pass by.

-A: Yes, the flowers and the plant are both edible, but can be slightly bitter to taste.
+Yes, the flowers and the plant are both edible, but can be slightly bitter to taste.
 The leaves and pods can be used as herbs while the flower is used in many dishes including salads.

-Q: Are dames rocket invasive?
+Are dame’s rocket invasive?

-Q: Is Dames rocket the same as phlox?
+Is dame’s rocket the same as phlox?

-A: No, they are different plants with some superficial botanical similarities.
+No, they are different plants with some superficial botanical similarities.
 Native Phlox paniculata has five petals, whereas dame’s rocket has four petals.
-Not only is there a five petals difference, their leaves diverge as well.
+Not only is there a five petals difference, but their leaves diverge as well.

-Q: Is Dames Rocket annual or perennial?
+Is dame’s rocket annual or perennial?

-A: This plant is a biennial or a tender perennial, depending on where it is grown.
+This plant is a biennial or a tender perennial, depending on where it is grown.

-Q: Does dames rocket bloom every year?
+Does dame’s rocket bloom every year?

-A: It does!
+It does!
 While it may die back in winter, it will grow again in early spring and bloom.

-Q: Does dames rocket bloom all summer?
+Does dame’s rocket bloom all summer?

-A: The long blooming period of dame’s rocket typically lasts from May to August.
+The long blooming period of dame’s rocket typically lasts from May to August.

 Share This Post